 An hour or so before the men were to enter the ring, White Sox owner Charles Comiskey himself held a conference with the promoters, wrestlers, and referees, informing them that he wasn’t going to allow them to stage this robbery of the public in his park.

 The Chief of Police ordered to call off all bets.
 Referee Smith was entrusted with the job, and once making the announcement, the crowd answered with an angry roar followed by a confused silence as to what was happening.

-Other than 20 yards of rubber bandages around his knee, Hackenschmidt also had ordinary bandages covering his ankle and leg.
+Besides 20 yards of rubber bandages around his knee, Hackenschmidt had ordinary bandages covering his ankle and leg.
 Presumably, to cover these, he wore full-length tights for the first time in his career.

 With the ring placed between the pitcher’s mound and second base, the rematch was underway!

 The first fall went easily in Gotch’s favor.

 "Gotch put Hack off his guard, raised his leg, grapevined his far one, and then reversed it into a half nelson and crotch, with which the ‘Lion’ was pinned in the first fall in the bittersweet defeat of his career."

 The second fall didn’t fare any better.